Patrick Meehan, Russian Nobility, and Famous Brahmins Meet

 In his better days, Serge had the prescient idea of microbiological communications.
 A few years later, computer-assisted microbiological diagnosing systems were developed.
 Serge died in 1982, age 50, after a sad 15-year decline.

 Joan married Bob Weiss in 1967 and they lived on Edgehill Road in Brookline.
 That marriage produced Chris’s half-brother, Douglas Weiss.
-He also has a natural brother, Peter Boutourline.
+He also has a brother, Peter Boutourline.
 Chris’s step-father, Bob Weiss, still lives in Brookline.

 Chris’s mother, Joan (1932-2009), attended Radcliffe.
 She was the family historian and while Chris acknowledges he didn’t hear most of the family history until he was an adult, he grants that he may not have been paying close attention before that.